NathanLaan/structura/README.md

 ### Traits

-- Component: Displays output to users and/or allows users to interact.
+- `Component`: Displays output to users and/or allows users to interact.
 Interaction may be via mouse and/or keyboard.
-- Container: Can hold a list of child items.
+- `Container`: Can hold a list of child items.
+- `ContainerComponent`: Composition trait of `Container` and `Component`.

 ### Structs